We understand that the cost of care and the complexities of medical insurance can be difficult to deal with during this challenging time.

 The Patient Financial Counselors at Minnesota Oncology are insurance experts.
 They also have access to a variety of programs that can help with drug costs, and even with co-pay and co-insurance costs, if you qualify.
 They will answer your questions and ensure that a coverage plan is in place before treatment begins.
 Our financial counselors work closely with our Social Workers to help you access other financial assistance resources as well.

-The Angel Foundation, founded and supported by Minnesota Oncology, is a resource for cash grants for qualified patients who need assistance with non-medical financial needs (e.g., groceries, rent) that may develop during treatment.
+Angel Foundation is a resource for cash grants for qualified patients who need assistance with non-medical financial needs (e.g., groceries, rent) that may develop during treatment.
 Your Financial Counselor can connect you with a social worker to help you apply for a grant if you meet qualification guidelines.

 Please don’t hesitate to ask for what you need.
 Your Patient Financial Counselor is an important member of your Care Team.
 Please contact him or her with any financial questions or concerns you may have during your time with Minnesota Oncology.